 How can Hodor be evil, right?
 If you think about it,

-all are actually folding a list too.
+all are also folding a list.
 They both reduce a list to a single boolean value.
 There are a few more of these functions that perform a special kind of fold.
 You can learn all about them here.